-A Marketing Qualified Lead is one whom has been deemed more likely to become a customer compared to other leads.
-This qualification is based on which web pages a person has visited, what they've downloaded and similar engagement with your business's content.
+A marketing qualified lead (MQL) is defined as a lead who has been deemed more likely to become a customer compared to other leads.
+This qualification is based on which web pages a person has visited, what they’ve downloaded and other similar engagement with your business’ content.

-A Sales Qualified Lead involves a prospective customer - who has been qualified - being deemed ready for the sales team of your company to get in contact and close a sale.
+A sales qualified lead (SQL) involves a prospective customer – who has been qualified – being deemed ready for the sales team of your company to get in contact and close a sale.
 Your sales team can answer specific questions and provide one-on-one time.

 In actual fact, though, the difference between marketing qualified leads and sales qualified leads – or, in HubSpot speak, MQLs and SQLs – is simple.

 In an ideal world, almost all of your leads will come through marketing before they get to the sales team; MQLs are always warm in some way, as by their definition, they’ve already engaged with your company through your marketing efforts.